agg1/tinycms/content/tos-manual.md

 Since compatibility was prioritized most build system development tools are covered by POSIX standardization:

 - [Makefiles](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/make.html)
-- [M4 macros](https://en.wikipedia.org/wiki/M4_(computer_language) for GNU Automake/Autoconf
+- [M4 macros](https://en.wikipedia.org/wiki/M4_%28computer_language%29) for GNU Automake/Autoconf
 - [Shell script](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html)

 However, [GNU autotools](https://www.gnu.org/software/automake/manual/html_node/Autotools-Introduction.html) and [gentoo portage](https://wiki.gentoo.org/wiki/Portage) relied upon with self-hosting system-integration of all test-vectors currently, the dependencies of [Perl](https://www.perl.org) and [Python](https://www.python.org) must be maintained for compliance with acceptance criteria too, even when these languages are **not** covered by POSIX standardization.
 To keep Perl and Python optional implies significant effort for re-writing packaging, which is feasible and demonstrated with [Oasis Linux](https://github.com/oasislinux/oasis) for example which avoid autotools and with it Perl completely.
 Gentoo tooling can be replaced with an alternative [void xbps](https://docs.voidlinux.org/xbps/index.html) to abandon Python then.
-An extension beyond standardization with Perl/autotools and Python/portage is considered less severe than an otherwise urgent re-write of build-system and packaging for [userspace](),because:
+An extension beyond standardization with Perl/autotools and Python/portage is considered less severe than an otherwise urgent re-write of build-system and packaging for the [userspace fork](#Userspace-Fork), because:

 1. Python can be bootstrapped and remain self-hosting with TinyCC, then too **optional** Gentoo-tooling can be bootstrapped and remain self-hosting for all relevant test-vectors.
 2. For GNU autotools a recent perl-5.36.0 version besides the older perl-5.8.6 passed with TinyCC toolchain, the latter required to cover bootstrapping and the former confirmed for cross-compilation for all relevant test-vectors.

-With autotools/autoreconf/Perl and portage/Python mainline system-integration tooling is available, both bootstrappable and self-hosting.
+With autotools/autoreconf/Perl and portage/Python mainline system-integration tooling is available, both [bootstrappable](https://en.wikipedia.org/wiki/Bootstrappable_builds) and [self-hosting](https://en.wikipedia.org/wiki/Self-hosting_%28compilers%29).
 As a compromise these must remain an **optional extension beyond standardization with POSIX** and it is **not** considered a violation of standards with defined acceptance criteria then.

 An alternative [POSIX make](https://frippery.org/make) implementation exists to replace [GNU make](https://www.gnu.org/software/make) with.
 Other [BSD make](https://wiki.netbsd.org/tutorials/bsd_make) or [9front mk](https://man.9front.org/1/mk) peculiarities are not investigated.
 [CMake](https://cmake.org) generator must be avoided because it is implemented in C++ itself and by this blocks vendor-neutral toolchain portability.